Foreign Earnings Deduction (FED)

 From 2012 to 2014, a qualifying day is one of at least four consecutive days worked in a relevant state.
 The day of arrival in, and the day of departure from that state, cannot be counted.

 From 2015 to 2025, a qualifying day is one of at least three consecutive days worked in a relevant state.
 The time you spend travelling may be included within a qualifying day if you travel either:

 - from Ireland to a relevant state

 You can count Saturdays, Sundays and public holidays as qualifying days in a relevant state.

-For example, if you worked 15 qualifying days in the period 1 June to 31 December 2015 and 30 qualifying days in the period 1 January 2016 to 31 May 2016, your number of qualifying days in a 12 month period is 45 and so you may claim the relief as follows:
+For example, if you worked 15 qualifying days in the period 1 June to 31 December 2021 and 30 qualifying days in the period 1 January to 31 May 2022, your number of qualifying days in a 12-month period is 45.
+You may claim the relief as follows: